alan-turing-institute/rds-course/coursebook/modules/m2/2-01-05-ControllingAccess.md

 # 2.1.5 Controlling access

-Once you've created a dataset, or taken data from a third party, it becomes your responsibilty to ensure that access to this data copy is controlled appropriately.
+Once you've created a dataset, or taken data from a third party, it becomes your responsibility to ensure that access to this data copy is controlled appropriately.

 Your responsibilities will vary according to licensing conditions and any commercial agreements in place.